joseproenca/homepage-academic/content/event/verdi23/index.md

 # Optional external URL for project (replaces project detail page).
 external_link: https://verdi-workshop.github.io/2023/
 ---

+## 1st International Workshop on Verification & Validation of Dependable Cyber-Physical Systems

 The VERDI workshop aims at serving as a discussion forum focused on the area of V&V as a means to guarantee dependability of complex, potentially automated/autonomous CPS.
 This workshop covers all aspects related to the dependability evaluation (with special focus on __safety__ and __security__) of safety-critical CPS using techniques such as fault/attack-injection, runtime verification, formal verification, semi-formal analysis, simulation, and testing.